-Amazon’s official Kindle app for Windows, Mac and mobile devices is smart and stylish, and although it tempts you with reading suggestions from the Kindle store, the sales pitch isn’t too in-your-face.
+Amazon’s official Kindle app for Windows (as well as Mac and mobile devices) is smart and stylish, and although it tempts you with reading suggestions from the Kindle store, the sales pitch isn’t too in-your-face.

 There’s no setup necessary if you already have an Amazon account.
 Just log in with your usual username and password and your virtual shelves will be populated automatically (though you’ll have to click a book’s cover to download it, so bear this in mind if you’re planning some offline reading).
 Notes and bookmarks are synced across devices automatically, as are flashcards – an extremely useful addition for students using digital textbooks for revision.

 Kindle for Windows also includes text-to-speech function, and changing font sizes and color schemes is as simple as clicking or tapping a button.

-Premium features completely free – Freda is a real rival to Amazon’s crown
+Premium features for free – Freda is a real rival to Amazon’s crown

 Freda (from the delightfully-named Turnipsoft) is a superb ebook reader that integrates with Project Gutenberg, giving you access to thousands of free ebooks, and Smashwords, where you can find works from independent authors and publishers.
 Importing your own ebooks is a piece of cake too, with support for all the most popular formats.
 You can even connect Freda to your Dropbox account enabling you to access books from multiple devices.